PaulAndrewAnderson (Home)

 If you have home Internet service, you might already have free secured WiFi away from home.
 A smartphone with your service providers App (see CableWiFi.com) will help you find and then auto-connect to their account-holder-only, WiFi connections nationwide: No need for a cell-tower data plan.
 Besides, we need to be moving away from such tech, not going 5G: But we will anyway$.
 See: Free Calls with Google Voice.

 For us really poor folk; if you need a SIM card, cheap options abound.
-Republic is $15 monthly, no contract & no data, but with unlimited talk & text (Project Fi is $20mo), and even more prepaid plans are listed at Android Authority.
+Even more prepaid plans are listed at Android Authority.
 If you're very low income there's Access & Assurance & Easy & EnTouch & SafeLink & Standup & Tag & TruConnect.
 Then there's Amazon Prime for $6 monthly, free-service home Obi Talk with Google Voice and a phone; no need to pay for it in a cable bundled "deal" (here's a how–to YouTube video).

 The very opposite also may be coming soon: That is, the ability to use data–only, for all phone calls and texts (and so on), via Google Voice (likely renamed in the near future), as well as other talk apps.
 Most people only want large data plans so they can stream content such as movies, and though that's a waste, know this; the companies selling you all that pricey data love it!
 But several things are happening in global tech; different things at various timing, but soon it will all merge globally.
 Here is a summary of one major change already in-play: